syedasrar00/syedasrar00/README.md

 ### Hi there 👋, I am Syed Asrar! 😁

-Hello, my name is Syed Asrar and I am a master's student at [REVA University](https://www.reva.edu.in/) majoring in Artificial Intelligence.
+I am a master's student at [REVA University](https://www.reva.edu.in/) majoring in Artificial Intelligence.
 I am a full-stack software developer with six months of experience working as a Software Engineer.
 My technology stack involves Java/J2EE, Spring, Maven, Hibernate, MySQL, javascript and HTML/CSS/Bootstrap?Tailwind.
 Besides programming, I have an immense interest in gaming.

 **Languages and Tools:**